-As it turned out, the solution was right in front of them this whole time.
-VoIP services allow workers to be part of a unified communications system and helps business owners and office managers lower their bills.
-It also makes it so that they do not have to bother with equipment servicing and repairs - even after most workers returned from telecommuting!
-Considering all of this, we can say that although many people are returning to work soon, VoIP phone services will only grow and develop as an efficient way companies communicate internally and externally.
+As it turned out, the solution was right in front of them.
+VoIP services allow workers to be part of a unified communications system and help business owners and office managers lower their bills.
+It also makes it so that they do not have to bother with equipment servicing and repairs - even after most workers return from telecommuting!
+Considering all of this, we can say that although many people are returning to work soon, VoIP phone services will only grow and develop as an efficient way for companies to communicate internally and externally.
 If your company still uses traditional phones or landlines, consider switching today!

-People are opting out of landlines favouring mobile phones, but there are some downsides to this.
+People are opting out of landlines favouring mobile phones, but this has some downsides.
 Mobile phone service is unavailable when people need it most because they can lose connection due to weather or other conditions affecting signal strength at a particular location.
 People also have more than one device through which they make calls and send text messages; these devices include laptops, tablets, smartwatches etc., so switching between them isn't an easy task either.